Gssjsbs/pokerGameDSA/README.md

       Make the program available to multiple devices at once

 ## Developers
-Mann Lester Magbuhos\n
+Mann Lester Magbuhos
-Diomael Lecaroz\n
+Diomael Lecaroz
-Jett Mark Manalo\n
+Jett Mark Manalo
 //anyone who contributes to the betterment of this program is welcome to add their name